 "That book of annuity business was probably built on actuarially sound principles.
 The insurance company that is out of business would probably be able to sell that to somebody else, so you as a contract holder would not even see any disruption -- the checks would just start coming from somewhere else," says Craig Hemke, president and founder of Buyapension.com.

-The risk to your money from an insurance company going belly up may be slight, but more cautious annuity investors may want to employ a diversification strategy.
+The risk to your money from an insurance company going under may be slight, but more cautious annuity investors may want to practice a diversification strategy.

-"If you want to buy $1 million of annuities, you want to spread them around enough companies so that the guarantee is there.
-Because who knows what can happen to a company over 20 or 30 years," says Swedroe.
+"If you want to buy $1 million of annuities, you want to spread them around enough companies so that the guarantee is there," says Swedroe.